3liz/lizmap-web-client/CONTRIBUTING.md

 # Contribution guidelines

-## Geting in touch
+## Getting in touch

-- People working on lizmap are available throught email on the lizmap mailing list at https://lists.osgeo.org/pipermail/lizmap/
+- People working on Lizmap are available through email on the Lizmap mailing list at https://lists.osgeo.org/pipermail/lizmap/
 - We are also hanging out on #lizmap on https://libera.chat